Solomon

 Considered a Jewish prophet, Solomon is portrayed as wealthy, wise, powerful, and a dedicated follower of Yahweh (God), as attested by the eponymous Solomon's Temple.
 He is also traditionally regarded as the author of the biblical books of Proverbs, Ecclesiastes, and Song of Songs.
 He is also the subject of many later references and legends, most notably in the Testament of Solomon, part of biblical apocrypha from the 1st century CE.

 The historicity of Solomon is the subject of significant debate.
 While current scholarship generally allows for the possibility of a historical Solomon, the details of his reign over Israel and Judah are contested and the biblical portrayal of his apparent empire's opulence is considered highly likely to be an anachronistic exaggeration.

 Solomon is also revered in Christianity and Islam.
 In the New Testament, he is portrayed as a teacher of wisdom, compared to Jesus, and invoked rhetorically to illustrate God's generosity.
 In the Quran, he is considered to be a major Islamic prophet.
-In primarily non-biblical circles, Solomon also came to be known as a magician and an exorcist, with numerous amulets and medallion seals dating from the Hellenistic period invoking his name.
+During the Hellenistic period, Solomon also came to be known as a magician and an exorcist, with amulets and discovered seals invoking his name.